SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_RASTERIZER.md

 - explicit scratch resources for intermediate scheduling work
 - a predictable pass order from encoded scene to final pixel writes

 That is why the GPU path is staged.
 It does not try to paint commands directly.
-It encodes the flush into a GPU-friendly scene, runs scheduling passes that transform that scene into tile-relative work, and then runs a final fine pass that produces pixels.
+It uses the retained encoded scene, runs scheduling passes that transform that scene into tile-relative work, and then runs a final fine pass that produces pixels.

 ## The Core Idea